Longcando/longcando/README.md

 Hi there!
 I'm Longcan Li, a PhD candidate in Economics at the University of Melbourne.

 My research sits at the intersection of Bayesian econometrics, macroeconometrics, machine learning, and applied data analysis.
-I am currently developing nonlinear factor models for matrix-valued macroeconomic time series, with applications to multinational forecasting and scenario analysis.

 I enjoy building econometric and machine learning models for complex research questions, especially where careful modelling can turn messy data into useful evidence.
 I am open to collaborations on data analysis, forecasting, and modelling for academic research or industry projects.

 ## Research Interests